chiragbhatia7/PRODIGY_SD_02/README.md

 ## Summary

-DigitDuel is a simple CLI based number guessing game built with Node.js.
+DigitDuel is a simple CLI based number guessing program built with Node.js.
 Players try to guess a randomly generated number between 1 and 100 within the fewest attempts possible.

 ## Packages Used